lisakjohansson/Advanced-Scientific-Programming-with-Python/README.md

 # Advanced-Scientific-Programming-with-Python

-This repository contains my work for the course Advanced Scientific Programming with Python.
+This repository contains my work, both the project and course exercises, for the course Advanced Scientific Programming with Python.

+## Project

+The course project can be found in the "project/" directory.

 ## Course exercises